Starling Bank review

 Can I travel with the card?

 Thanks to Starling’s mobile nature, it is much easier to keep track of your budget while on the road.
-Charges for spending abroad or withdrawing cash at an ATM aren’t an issue since using your Starling Bank card overseas doesn’t incur extra fees.
-You will be charged the Mastercard exchange rate for purchases.
+Also, charges for spending abroad or withdrawing cash at an ATM aren’t an issue since using your Starling Bank card overseas doesn’t incur extra fees.

 Starling Bank overdraft, fees and limits